oliversandli/NewFormattedFile/README.md

 # NewFormattedFile

 nff (NewFormattedFile) creates a new file with the format specified by its matching config file.
 Thus a file ending in `.py` will be created with the contents of `nff`'s `py.conf`.
 The `.conf` files are simply plain text.
-Four `.conf` files are included as examples.
+Five `.conf` files are included as examples.

 ## Installation